waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`,
   `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php`
   will be validated by means of a country code based on IP address.
-It allows you to configure either whitelisting or blacklisting to specify the countires.
+It allows you to configure either whitelist or blacklist to specify the countires.

 * **Zero-day Exploit Prevention:**
-  The original feature "**Z**ero-day **E**xploit **P**revention for WP" (WP-ZEP)
+  The original feature "**Z**ero-day **E**xploit **P**revention for WP"
-  is simple but still smart and strong enough to block any malicious accesses to `wp-admin/*.php`, `plugins/*.php` and `themes/*.php` even from the permitted countries.
+  (WP-ZEP) is simple but still smart and strong enough to block any malicious accesses to `wp-admin/*.php`, `plugins/*.php` and `themes/*.php` even from the permitted countries.
 It will protect your site against certain types of attack such as CSRF, LFI, SQLi, XSS and so on, **even if you have some
     [vulnerable plugins or themes](https://wpvulndb.com/ "WPScan Vulnerability Database") in your site**.
 Find more details in [FAQ](https://wordpress.org/plugins/ip-geo-block/faq/ "IP Geo Block - WordPress Plugins")